StampedPassp0rt/DSI-DC-1/homework-policy.md

 # Homework

+Due
+4/14 @ 9am Lab 3.4 (Independent Practice and Programming Fundamentals problems aren't due, but you should work on them if you                     finish Lab 3.4)
+4/18 @ 9am Project 1

 ## Things to note

 - There will be roughly 2 hours of homework per night.
 Homework will take more time for some, and less time for others.
 It is up to you how you want to partition your time for a given exercise.